chrisjsherm/aws-lambda-contact-us/README.md

 ## Development

+Ensure you have

+1. An `~/.aws/credentials` file
+2. Docker running
+3. Node/NPM installed.

-Ensure you have an `~/.aws/credentials` file, Docker running, and Node/NPM installed.
-Rename `docker-compose.example.yml` to `docker-compose.yml` and adjust the environment variables in `docker-compose.yml` as needed.
+Rename `docker-compose.example.yml` to `docker-compose.yml` and
+adjust the environment variables in `docker-compose.yml` as needed.

 1. Run `npm install`.
 This installs dependencies.